time4tea/gopro-dashboard-overlay/build-scripts/examples/06-circuit-map.md

 # Circuit Map

-Chows a simple plot of the path, but no map behind it...
+Shows a simple plot of the path, but no map behind it...

 {{ <component type="circuit_map" size="256" /> }}